Neeko-iko/NullpoMino-Addon-Manager/Readme.txt

 Dump any blockskin in there and once the program is ran it'll move it into your nullpomino blockskin folder with the correct labelling (it won't check for dupelicates)

+Config:
+the config saves whatever preferences you previously set.
+If you decide later on that you want to change them, go ahead. do not add any lines to the config file.